 List of Different Types of Horses

-Well, there are over 350 horse breeds and ponies.
-Each horse breed has its unique qualities, ranging from working and racing to equestrian competition and casual riding.
+So, how many horse breeds are there?
+There are over 350 horse breeds and ponies.
+Each horse breed has unique qualities, ranging from working and racing to equestrian competition and casual riding.

 Many horse lovers will prefer one horse breed over the other for several other reasons, as we will see later.
 Even so, here are the most popular and common types of horses.